andresreibel/srtGenerator/README.md

 5. Maintains proper chronological order and subtitle numbering

 This feature significantly improves subtitle readability by breaking long blocks of text into manageable segments while preserving the original meaning and timing.

+### Short Subtitle Extension

+The script intelligently extends subtitles that are too short for comfortable reading:

+1. Calculates a minimum duration threshold based on mean duration and standard deviation (at least 500ms)
+2. Identifies subtitles shorter than this threshold
+3. Analyzes available space before and after each short subtitle
+4. Intelligently extends duration by:
+   - Shifting start time earlier when space is available
+   - Extending end time when space is available
+   - Distributing time adjustments proportionally when space exists in both directions
+   - Removing empty subtitles to create more space when needed
+5. Ensures all subtitles have sufficient duration for viewers to read

+This feature significantly improves subtitle readability and YouTube compatibility by ensuring no subtitle appears too briefly on screen.
+YouTube often rejects SRT files with extremely short subtitles (under 500ms), and this feature automatically fixes such issues.

 ### Inaudible Marker Removal